litchild/5_p01_game-freda-n-fiona-1/README.md

   - paddleCollide (have to divide into three sections for bounce)
   - reset

-Bricks (will be array)
+Bricks (will be 2D array)
 - Instance variables:
-  - brickHeight, brickWidth (note: will be randomized)
+  - brickHeight, brickWidth (note: width will be randomized)
   - bx, by
   - nextbx, nextby
 - METHODS